-Senate Democrats vow probe into chaotic Afghan withdrawal
+Senate Democrats promise probe into chaotic Afghan withdrawal

 - Oops!Something went wrong.Please try again later.

-Senate Democrats on Monday promised that they would investigate how and why the U.S. military departure from Afghanistan was bungled, even as most in President Biden’s party said that they supported his decision to pull American troops out of the country.
+Senate Democrats on Monday promised they would investigate how and why the U.S. military departure from Afghanistan was bungled, even as most people in President Biden’s party said they supported his decision to pull American troops out of the country.

-Sen. Mark Warner, D-VA, vowed to use his perch as chair of a powerful Senate committee to get to the bottom of why Biden has had to send roughly 7,000 U.S. troops back to Afghanistan to stabilize a situation in which desperate Afghans swarmed the airport in Kabul.
+Sen. Mark Warner, D-Va., vowed to use his perch as chair of a powerful Senate committee to get to the bottom of why Biden has had to send roughly 7,000 U.S. troops back to Afghanistan to stabilize a situation in which desperate Afghans swarmed the airport in Kabul.

-“As the Chairman of the Senate Intelligence Committee, I hope to work with the other committees of jurisdiction to ask tough but necessary questions about why we weren’t better prepared for a worst-case scenario involving such a swift and total collapse of the Afghan government and security forces.
+“As the chairman of the Senate Intelligence Committee, I hope to work with the other committees of jurisdiction to ask tough but necessary questions about why we weren’t better prepared for a worst-case scenario involving such a swift and total collapse of the Afghan government and security forces.
 We owe those answers to the American people and to all those who served and sacrificed so much,” Warner said in a statement.

-Before Biden spoke from the White House in a defiant address, American political leaders grappled all day with the horrifying images that emerged Monday morning of people falling to their deaths off of U.S. Air Force planes taking off from the airport in Kabul.
+Before Biden spoke from the White House in a defiant address, American political leaders grappled all day with the horrifying images that emerged Monday morning of people falling to their deaths off U.S. Air Force planes taking off from the airport in Kabul.

-While many Republicans who supported a U.S. withdrawal when former President Trump was in office sought to use the crisis in Afghanistan to score political points, there were a few Democrats –– such as Rep. South Moulton, D-MA –– who voiced blunt criticism of Biden’s leadership.
+Many Republicans who supported a U.S. withdrawal when Donald Trump was in office tried to use the crisis in Afghanistan to score political points.
+A few Democrats, like Rep. Seth Moulton, D-Mass., voiced blunt criticism of Biden’s leadership.
 Moulton called the pullout a “moral and operational failure,” even though he agreed that U.S. troops should be leaving.

 Other Democrats were more muted.
-“Clearly our intelligence information recently has not been accurate in that the fall of Afghanistan's been a lot faster than we thought it would be," Sen. Ben Cardin, D-MD, told Yahoo Finance in an interview Monday.
+“Clearly, our intelligence information recently has not been accurate in that the fall of Afghanistan’s been a lot faster than we thought it would be,” Sen. Ben Cardin, D-Md., told Yahoo Finance in an interview Monday.

 Biden admitted as much in his speech from the White House on Monday afternoon.
-“This did unfold more quickly than we anticipated,” Biden said.
+“This did unfold more quickly than we anticipated,” he said.

-But Biden also said he stood “squarely behind my decision” to end U.S. involvement in Afghanistan, carrying out a commitment made by Trump to the Taliban in February 2020.
-“After 20 years I’ve learned the hard way that there was never a good time to withdraw U.S. forces,” Biden said.
+He also reiterated that he stood “squarely behind my decision” to end U.S. involvement in Afghanistan, carrying out a commitment made by Trump to the Taliban in February 2020.
+“After 20 years, I’ve learned the hard way that there was never a good time to withdraw U.S. forces,” the president said.
 “I will not pass this responsibility on to a fifth president.”

-Cardin essentially said the same thing, but indicated — like Sen. Warner did — that Congress would be looking into why the U.S. departure had been so chaotic.
+Cardin essentially said the same thing, but indicated — as Warner did — that Congress would be looking into why the U.S. departure had been so chaotic.
 “President Biden had very few options,” Cardin said.
 “His mission was basically to try to get those who helped us and Americans out of Afghanistan as safely as possible.
-We'll be doing some evaluations as to whether that could have been done more effectively or not."
+We’ll be doing some evaluations as to whether that could have been done more effectively or not.”

 Pentagon spokesman John Kirby said after Biden’s speech that the U.S. military had begun planning back in May for different scenarios when troops departed Afghanistan, and conducted another “tabletop exercise” two weeks ago.